CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 .\UXTrace.ps1 -Stop
 ```

 3. Start trace and save data to specified fodler(-LogFolderName).
+By default, UXTrace save log to 'MSLOG' folder on your desktop but if you want to change the log folder, use this option.
 ```
 .\UXTrace.ps1 -Start -AppX -StartMenu -COM -LogFolderName C:\temp
 ```